 If you do not wish to be disturbed by incoming phone calls, select the bell icon (1) on the touch-screen.
-A visual representation will be displayed on the touch-screen to advise the driver that Do not disturb mode is selected (3) and Do not disturb mode will be visible when in telephone mode (2).
+A visual representation will be displayed on the touch-screen, to advise the driver that the Do not disturb mode is selected (3) and Do not disturb mode will be visible when in telephone mode (2).
 Any incoming calls will be rejected or diverted to voice mail.
-See TELEPHONE PAIRING AND DOCKING (page 266).